Tutorial

 informs

-MUST be composed only of phoneme identifiers and spaces. - If there is a
+MUST be composed only of sound identifiers and spaces. - If there is a

 cells